 The Authority aims to be clearly accountable for the effective delivery of services, through setting targets and measuring performance.
-Through the National Parks' Joint Improvement Group and local officer input, a revised and streamlined set of key national performance indicators has been agreed and implemented.
+A revised and streamlined set of key national performance indicators has been agreed and these indicators as well as a set of local indicators are monitored regularly by the Resources, Audit and Performance Committee.